 $1,000 Deposit Match

 |FanDuel Sportsbook IN||No Code - Click thru for Max Bonus||$1,000 Risk-Free Bet|

 |PointsBet Sportsbook IN||LINEUPS||$1,500 in Free Bets|

 Create a new account on DraftKings, deposit a minimum of $5, and you’re ready to play.
-It will match 20% of your initial deposit and match your first bet with a risk-free bet.
-Both of these offers have a limit of $500, so this could be up to a $1,000 sign-up bonus.
+It will match 20% of your initial deposit up to $1,000.

 BetMGM also offers a similar welcome bonus, but it has a potential of $1,525 in free bets.
 BetMGM didn’t break onto the scene in Indiana as quickly as DraftKings, but it is operated by one of the biggest casinos in the world.